TimG27/timg27/README.md

 <img align="right" alt="GIF" height="300px"  src="https://i.pinimg.com/originals/c3/93/30/c39330111be00611c81d04ffcd2fc65f.gif" style="padding: 0px 0px 0px 50px"/>

 ### 👋 Hi There!
-<p style="text-align:justify"> I'm Timothy, a senior undergraduate Computer Science student from India, and I'm absolutely thrilled you're on this page!
+I'm Timothy, a senior undergraduate Computer Science student from India, and I'm absolutely thrilled you're on this page!
 I have some experience working in Deep Learning and I'm looking forward to diving deeper into AI and image processing.
-I'm passionate about programming and computer science research, and I'm eager to learn from everyone! </p>
+I'm passionate about programming and computer science research, and I'm eager to learn from everyone!

 - 🔭 I’m currently working on a senior thesis focussed on image denoising techniques.
 - 🌱 Check out my CV [here](https://timg27.github.io/)!